Spraying flammable liquids

 - provide employees with the necessary information, instruction, training or supervision to enable them to do their work in a way that is safe and without risks to health

-- arrange for ensuring safety and the absence of risks to health in connection with the use, handling, storage or transport of substances.
+- make arrangements for ensuring safety and the absence of risks to health in connection with the use, handling, storage or transport of substances

 Where the risk cannot be eliminated, it must be reduced so far as is reasonably practicable.